LucieCastella2/ADA-Data-Story/index.md

 ### Check for seasonality

-For the time series analysis of our data, a check for seasonality was also performed to see if the percentage of female speaker has seasonal trends.
-To do so, the percentage data for all the years 2015-2020 were plotted monthly.
+For the time series analysis of our data, a check for seasonality was also performed to see if the percentage of female speaker has a seasonal trends.
+To do so, the percentage data for all the years 2015-2020 were plotted monthly into one plot.

 ![seasonality](https://user-images.githubusercontent.com/91726001/146344280-5cf7eb3a-bc53-4bf6-bfae-4751fb554df6.png)